masakielastic/reactphp-nghttp2-examples/README.md

 Minimal HTTP/2 client and server examples using **ReactPHP sockets** and a **native nghttp2-based PHP extension**.

-This repository demonstrates how a native HTTP/2 protocol engine can be combined with the asynchronous I/O model provided by ReactPHP.
+This repository focuses on one practical goal: making it easy to try HTTP/2 over ReactPHP with as little setup as possible.

-The examples intentionally keep the code simple and avoid introducing additional abstractions.
+The examples intentionally keep the integration simple and explicit.
-Instead, they show the **minimal wiring required** to connect the following layers:

-- **ReactPHP** – event loop and socket transport
+- **ReactPHP** provides asynchronous socket I/O
-- **nghttp2 PHP extension** – HTTP/2 protocol state machine
+- the **nghttp2 PHP extension** provides the HTTP/2 protocol engine
-- **userland code** – integration between the two
+- **userland code** wires the two together

-In this design:

-ReactPHP is responsible for network I/O and connection lifecycle.
-The nghttp2 extension is responsible for HTTP/2 protocol logic such as frame parsing, stream state management, and protocol events.
-Userland code connects the two by forwarding incoming bytes to the HTTP/2 session and sending outbound frames back to the socket.
+This repository does not try to define a full architecture for HTTP/2 in PHP.

+Instead, it shows the minimal pieces required to make the integration work today, and documents some of the boilerplate and open questions that appear when wiring ReactPHP directly to a low-level HTTP/2 session.

+These examples may be useful if you want to:

+- quickly try HTTP/2 over ReactPHP
+- study how a native protocol engine can be connected to async PHP I/O
+- experiment with your own HTTP/2 library design
+- understand the current friction points in this integration style

+Some of the current issues are not specific to this repository, but come from the surrounding APIs and layering, such as:

+- repetitive wiring between socket events and the HTTP/2 session
+- access to TLS / ALPN negotiation details
+- questions around HTTP/1.1 Upgrade and h2c handling when the protocol engine itself is HTTP/2-only

-The goal of this repository is **not to provide a complete HTTP/2 client or server library**.
+The goal of this repository is to provide a small, runnable starting point first, and to make these integration issues easier to discuss with concrete code.

-Instead, it serves as a **minimal integration example** showing how a protocol engine like nghttp2 can be used together with ReactPHP.

-Developers interested in building their own HTTP/2 libraries or experimenting with HTTP/2 protocol behavior may find these examples useful as a starting point.

 ---